Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

-Every freed slot must appear in the `dirty` list in the **same** frame, or the GPU keeps drawing tiles whose blades belong to the previous generation:
+Every freed slot must appear in the `dirty` list in the **same** frame.
+Otherwise the GPU keeps drawing tiles whose blades belong to the previous generation:

 ```rust
 #[test]